Skip to main content

 Muebles infantiles

-WASHINGTON, D.C. – The U.S. Consumer Product Safety Commission (CPSC) is warning consumers to immediately stop using braided crib bumpers sold exclusively on Amazon by XHJRI-US, because they pose a suffocation hazard to infants.
-The crib bumpers are banned by the federal Safe Sleep for Babies Act.
+WASHINGTON, D.C. – The U.S. Consumer Product Safety Commission (CPSC) is warning consumers to immediately stop using FRJINIE braided crib bumpers because they can obstruct an infant’s breathing, posing a risk of serious injury or death from suffocation.
+Padded crib bumpers are banned under the Safe Sleep for Babies Act.

-CPSC issued a Notice of Violation to the seller, XHJRI-US, of China, but the firm has not agreed to recall these crib bumpers or offer a remedy to consumers.
-Consumers who purchased the product will receive this notice directly.
+CPSC issued a Notice of Violation to the seller, Shenzhenshi Jiahedingkejiyouxiangongsi, of China, doing business as FRJINIE.
+The firm has not agreed to recall these crib bumpers, nor offer a remedy to consumers.

-CPSC urges consumers to stop using the crib bumpers immediately, undo the braid, cut the strands, and dispose of the bumpers.
+CPSC urges consumers to stop using the crib bumpers immediately, undo the braid, cut the strands, and dispose of them.

 Parents and caregivers are reminded: